-The US is CBRE's largest market, accounting for 60% of its revenue.
-The UK represents about 10%.
+The US is California-based CBRE's largest market, accounting for 60% of its revenue, with transactions originating in California accounting for about 10% of total revenue in 2013.
+The UK market represents about 10%.
 The global real estate services firm is active in more than 60 countries worldwide, including Bahrain, Brazil, Canada, China, Indonesia, Korea, Russia, South Africa, Thailand, and Vietnam.

 CBRE operates in five segments: the Americas; Europe, the Middle East, and Africa (EMEA); the Asia/Pacific region; global investment management (handled by CBRE Global Investors); and development services (handled by Trammell Crow).
 The Americas division, which includes the US, Canada, and Latin America, is its largest, accounting for more than 60% of all sales.

-CBRE's revenue increased 10% in 2012 versus the 2011, while net income grew 32% over the same period.
-Indeed, 2012 marked the third consecutive year of rising revenue and fourth straight year of increasing profits for the firm, which suffered steep declines in revenue in 2008 and 2009 as a result of the global financial crisis.
-Revenue reached an all-time high of $6.5 billion in 2012 driven in part by the 2011 acquisition of the majority of the real estate investment management (REIM) business of Netherlands-based ING Groep, N.V., which bolstered CRBE's REIM business and diversified the firm.
+CBRE's revenue increased 10% in 2013 versus the 2012, while net income growth was essentially flat over the same period.
+Indeed, 2013 marked the fourth consecutive year of rising revenue and fourth straight year of increasing profits for the firm, which suffered steep declines in revenue in 2008 and 2009 as a result of the global financial crisis.
+Revenue reached an all-time high of almost $7.2 billion in 2013 driven in part by higher worldwide sales (up 24%), property, facilities and project management (up 11%), and leasing (up 9%) activity.

 Trends that began in 2010 have continued to favor CBRE's global growth aspirations.
 Commercial real estate markets have stabilized.
 Vacancy rates have decreased, rents have stabilized or edged up, credit is more widely available, and property sales and leasing activity is increasing.
 As a result, the company expects acquisitions to continue to drive growth.
 The firm is continuing to expand its already considerable geographic reach and broaden its service offerings by making fill-in acquisitions in regional markets that complement or expand existing operations.
 CBRE's strategy is to be the leading firm in each of its major business lines.